Autumn Ballard

 What are the biggest challenges or opportunities in your field right now?

-As a female in the industry, there are slightly different standards, so you have to work harder to meet the same standards or outwork them in order to be perceived as capable.
 There's a disparity between the awareness of all the things that can go wrong in this job and the preparedness for all the things that can go wrong.
 There's always the scare tactic of cancer or heart failure.
 We know our sleep gets disrupted, but there's not a lot of prep around it.
 Mental health has been a huge aspect.
 I've gone through some issues on my own in my career here.
 Being in it was very different than hearing about it from the outside.
 I'm also working on reproductive health issues through Women in Fire.
-They've had a big reproductive research push, so I'm trying to contribute to that and make sure we have better resources for maternity leave and what maternity means on the line.
+They've had a big reproductive research push, but 'we need more research' (Dr. Sarah Jhanke)!
+I'm trying to contribute to that and make sure we have better resources for maternity leave and what women's health means on the line.

 What values are most important to you in your work and personal life?

 I have really strong ties with just doing the right thing.
-It is just basic kindness and human kindness and treating one another with respect.
-The biggest thing in this department is taking care of one another and the people we serve.
-I love the people I work with.
-I think a lot of my values come from my creative background, thinking creatively about new opportunities or how to approach health and wellness in the industry.
+I strongly believe in basic human connection, decency, empathy, compassion, and treating one another with respect.
+The biggest thing in the fire service is taking care of one another and the people we serve.
+I love the people I work with–that's why I do what I do.